Track the Occurrence of Glossary Term in Project

 6. Select the use case Lodge Application Form.

-7. Extract a keyword as glossary term.
-In this tutorial, highlight tuition fee with the mouse and right click on it to select Add "tuition fee" to Glossary from the pop-up menu.
+7. Extract a keyword as a glossary term.
+In this tutorial, highlight tuition fee with the mouse and right-click on it to select Add "tuition fee" to Glossary from the pop-up menu.

 Extract term

-8. You should see a message appears on the status bar, telling you that the term tutition fee has been added into the glossary grid.
-Click on the link of glossary grid to go there.
+8. You should see a message appear on the status bar, telling you that the term tuition fee has been added to the glossary grid.
+Click on the link of the glossary grid to go there.
 If you have missed that, do not worry.
 You can open the glossary grid by selecting Modeling > Glossary > Glossary Grid from the application toolbar.

 Open glossary grid